Jérémy Grain

-Jérémy Grain (born 21 October 1994) is a French professional footballer who plays as a striker for Championnat National 2 club Trélissac.
+Jérémy Grain (born 21 October 1994) is a French professional footballer who plays as a striker for Championnat National 2 club Bordeaux.

 Career

 A product of the Niort youth system, Grain made his senior debut for the club on 15 November 2014 in the 2–1 win against Chauvigny in the seventh round of the Coupe de France, coming on as a substitute for Florian Martin.
 He went on to make his first league appearance later that same season, replacing Djiman Koukou in the 1–3 home defeat to Créteil on 30 January 2015.
 Grain spent the second half of the 2015–16 season on loan at Fréjus Saint-Raphaël, where he scored four goals in 17 league appearances.
 He was released by Niort in the summer of 2016.